 Following this link, you can read or download the articles of association which regulate Musica a Palazzo activities.

-Musica a Palazzo does not receive any public funding or sponsorship.
-Every year, the association dedicates itself to the restoration and maintenance of the main floor in Palazzo Barbarigo Minotto, the costs of which are very high in a city like Venice.
+The association does not receive any public funding or sponsorship.
+Every year, Dimensione Lirica dedicates itself to the restoration and maintenance of the main floor in Palazzo Barbarigo Minotto, the costs of which are very high in a city like Venice.

 Therefore, we will be extremely grateful to those who wish to make contributions to support the association.